1861 in New Zealand

 The following lists events that happened during 1861 in New Zealand.

 A ceasefire is reached in the First Taranaki War, with British efforts to defeat Māori disaffected over land purchases having largely failed.

-Prosperity comes to the south with the onset of the Central Otago Gold Rush.
+Prosperity comes to the south with the onset of the Otago gold rush.
 Within a year the population of the Tuapeka goldfields is twice that of Dunedin.